ros2/ros2_documentation/source/index.rst

 ----------------------

 ROS 2 is under heavy development.

 You can check out the `tutorials page <Tutorials>` to see a range of examples of what the system can do in its current state, if it fits your project *today* depending on the exact requirement.

 For details of the current features, see `Features <Features>`.

-If migrating code from ROS to ROS 2, check `the migration guide <Migration-Guide>`.
+If migrating code from ROS to ROS 2, check `the migration guide <Contributing/Migration-Guide>`.

 What's ahead
 ------------